wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The domain socket class overrides the `_connect()` method such that it creates a domain socket object by calling Python library function `socket()` with the socket type being `AF_UNIX`.

+The connection type is selected by passing different class objects into `class ConnectionPool`'s contructor as the `connection_class` argument.

+### Executing Commands

 ## Build, Compilation, and Usage